 How can NordLayer help?

 NordLayer's security products will help you manage supply chain risk.
 IP allowlisting enables access for legitimate partners but blocks unknown identities.
 Users can apply multi-factor authentication (MFA).
 This ensures that internal employees and third parties verify their identities.

 Network segmentation also allows organizations to protect confidential data and critical applications.
 Attackers targeting your supply chain may manage to gain network access.
 But NordLayer's micro-segmentation tools restrict their ability to move between assets.
 As a result, the scope to extract data and damage systems is much lower.

-Create a risk management program that minimizes external risks.
-Contact us today.
-Explore how NordLayer's solutions can supplement your vendor risk management strategy.
+Contact us today and learn how NordLayer's solutions can supplement your vendor risk management strategy.